MAE776569/Guestbook/README.md

 ## Authentication

-**Session** authentication was used to allow the users to login and create accounts.
+**Session** authentication was used to allow the users to log in and create accounts.

 ### How authentication works

-Each time a user creates an account or log in a new session is created and session id is sent to the client.
+Each time a user creates an account or log in a new session is created and the session id is sent to the client.

-With each request the session is validated using the session id.
+With each request, the session is validated using the session id.

-If the session is valid the request is handled, and if the session is not valid the user is requested to provide a valid session id or create another session.
+If the session is valid the request is handled, and if the session is not valid the user is requested to provide a valid session-id or create another session.

 ## The Models